open-education-hub/operating-systems/content/chapters/io/lab/content/networking-101.md

 ## Local TCP and UDP Services

-To get a full list of all network-handling processes in your system together with the protocols they're using, we can use the `netstat` with the `-tunp` arguments.
+To get a full list of all network-handling processes in your system together with the protocols they're using, we can use the `netstat` with the `-tuanp` arguments.
-`-tulnp` is short for `-t -u -n -p`, which stand for:
+`-tuanp` is short for `-t -u -a -n -p`, which stand for:

 - `-t`: list processes using the TCP protocol
 - `-u`: list processes using the UDP protocol